The Game is the Game: Dynamic network analysis and shifting roles in criminal networks: Background

 Centrality measures are an essential tool in social, and criminal, network analysis.
 Developed to quantify the structural importance of actors in a network \parencite{borgatti2006, freeman1977, freeman1978}, they have become an integral part of the analysis of criminal groups and have been widely used to identify key players within them \parencite[see, e.g.,][]{morselli2009}.
-The simplest and most common measure of network centrality is degree centrality, which is the number of edges attached to each node and can be given as an integer value or as a fraction of the total number of edges in the network.
-In a criminological context, this is the number of direct connections a person has to others, where higher scores tend to be associated with more access to collaborators and associates, but also with a greater risk of exposure to law enforcement \parencite{morselli2010, calderoni2014, xu2004, petersen2011, baker1993}.
+While centrality measures are key to identify strategically positioned actors within criminal networks, they also present a number of challenges.
+Although different centrality measures are often correlated with one another \parencite{diviak2019}, they operationalise `strategic positioning' in different ways and may identify different individuals as central \parencite{morselli2010, bright2015_jccj}.
+For example, degree centrality is the number of direct connections a person has to others, where higher scores tend to be associated with more access to collaborators and associates, but also with a greater risk of exposure to law enforcement \parencite{morselli2010, calderoni2014, xu2004, petersen2011, baker1993}.
+Betweenness centrality (i.e., the extent to which every actor falls on the shortest path between any two other actors) can instead help identify brokers by locating individuals who facilitate the exchange of information or resources among other network members while simultaneously avoiding too many direct contacts \parencite{freeman1977, morselli2008, morselli2010, calderoni2014, grassi2019}.
+Eigenvector centrality is calculated by finding the leading eigenvector for the corresponding network when it is given in a matrix form and measures the quality of an actor's connections rather than the mere quantity of its connections \parencite{bonacich2007}.
+While eigenvector centrality is not as common as degree and betweenness centralities, it has been used in criminal network analysis to identify actors in leadership positions and predict individuals' sentencing outcomes \parencite{calderoni2014, morselli2013}.